sosy-lab/benchexec/doc/INSTALL.md

   `sudo sysctl -w user.max_user_namespaces=10000` or a respective entry in `/etc/sysctl.conf` (the exact value is not important).

-- **Overlay Filesystem**: This is also typically available (kernel option `CONFIG_OVERLAY_FS`), but only Ubuntu allows regular users to create such mounts in a container.
+- **Unprivileged Overlay Filesystem**: This is only available since Linux 5.11 (kernel option `CONFIG_OVERLAY_FS`), but also present in all Ubuntu kernels, even older ones.
-  Users of other distributions can still use container mode, but have to choose a different mode of mounting the file systems in the container, e.g., with `--read-only-dir /` (see below).
+  Users of older kernels on other distributions can still use container mode, but have to choose a different mode of mounting the file systems in the container, e.g., with `--read-only-dir /` (see below).
-  Alternatively, you could compile your own kernel and include [this patch](http://kernel.ubuntu.com/git/ubuntu/ubuntu-xenial.git/commit?id=0c29f9eb00d76a0a99804d97b9e6aba5d0bf19b3).

 If container mode does not work, please check the [common problems](container.md#common-problems).